 The Academy provides standards of conduct, practice, and qualification for the U.S. actuarial profession.
 These standards together ensure: responsibility, competence and trust.

-Tales from the Crypt, Trick or Treat!
+Tales from the Dark Side: Trick or Treat!

 Join us for “Tales From the Dark Side: Trick or Treat!,” the Academy’s third professionalism webinar of the year.
 Highly attended and popular in each of the past three years, this latest iteration explores examples of ethical problems based on cases and requests for guidance that have been brought before the Actuarial Board for Counseling and Discipline (ABCD).